Autism Developmental Approach Therapies Association

 Who are we?

-- We believe that a respectful, relationship-based approach reveals our children’s highest potential to relate, communicate, and think.
+- We believe that a respectful, relationship-based approach reveals our children’s potential to relate, communicate, and think.

 What do we do?